llancia/AZMLE2/README.md

 service.update(enable_app_insights=True)
 ```

-obtaining
+forcing an update of the endpoint with the insight enabled.
+After some time the model will transitions again to an healthy status, as shown in the screenshot below.

 ![insights](screenshots/deployed_w_insight.PNG)

 **Important** the code requires to authenticate to the correct workspace thus a `config.json` file is needed in the same or parents directory.

-With a endopoint up and running we can use the file `log.py` to retrieve the logs:
+With a endopoint up and running we can use the file `log.py` to retrieve the logs, after updating the python script with the correct endpoint name and using the `config.json` file to point to the correct workspace.
+The result is shown here:

 ![log](screenshots/log.PNG)

 When the endpoint is up and running we can use the swagger.json file with the Swagger tool to get info and documentation about the exposed REST API.

-We created a webserver to expose the swagger.json file from the same domain as the swagger service and obtained:
+After running a local container with the swagger tool on the port 9080, we created a webserver to expose the swagger.json file from the same domain as the swagger service and obtained, using the swagger tool the following reults:

 ![swagger](screenshots/swagger1.PNG)
 ![swagger](screenshots/swagger2.PNG)

+This is the description of the API exposed and how to build a correct payload for the requests thus obtaing the predictions from the model.

 I've modified the `endopoint.py` adding the authentication parameters required for the API **and** by rearranging the payload of the request to match the signature from the swagger doc.